Kluny/Primary-Categories/README.md

 - `pc_get_primary_category_link($post_id)`

-Returns a link to that category's page if $link is true.
+Returns a link to that category's page.

 ### Assumptions:
 - If a post has a given category as its primary, then it should be in that category.
 Therefore, if a category is selected as primary, and the post is not in that category, add it.